 Scope of article

 This article focuses on the physical and (on a software-defined network) virtual network nodes (like routers, switches, and gateways) that perform or enable the exchange of data between and among wide-area networks (WANs), rather than those network nodes that initiate data exchanges (like computers, smart phones, and sensors).
-This data exchange originally used Internet Protocol IPv4 and now uses either IPv6 or IPv4.
-It is also done using wireless broadband (sometimes referred to as fixed-wireless access).
+This data exchange originally used only Internet Protocol (IP) version 4 (IPv4) and now uses either IP version 6 (IPv6) or IPv4.
+It is sometimes also done using wireless broadband (sometimes referred to as fixed-wireless access).

 IPv6 WAN Deployment